This post may contain affiliate links. Please read our disclosure policy.

 Ingredients for marinade

 This recipe is all about the marinade.
 And the hero in the marinade is the peanut butter!
-I’m a huge peanut butter fan and always have it in my pantry for making lunch, snacking, adding the breakfast bowls and especially for marinating.
 The natural oils in the peanut butter coat the beef and allow it to soak up the flavor and fat of the peanut oil.
 This locks in the moisture, keeping the skewers of beef juicy and absolutely dynamite.

 And now, on to how to make the marinade!
 Here are the ingredients you’ll need:

 - Peanut butter: use any brand you like and any variety.
 I prefer the smooth peanut butter, but chunky works just fine!
 Or use this guide to learn how to make your own peanut butter.

 - Tomato paste: You’ll just need one tablespoon to give it that rich red color and some acidity.

 - Allspice: You can substitute 7 Spice or another warm spice like cloves, nutmeg, paprika or cumin.